osr4rightstools/osr4rights-tools/README.md

 There are 2 tools currently in production

-- Face Search which looks for a target face in an image, in many other images. eg give the tool a .jpg with a single face in it, and many other .jpgs, and it will find that person in the other .jpgs
+- FaceSearch which looks for a target face in an image, in many other images. eg give the tool a .jpg with a single face in it, and many other .jpgs, and it will find that person in the other .jpgs

-- Hate Speech which given a csv of text will classify how much hate speech the text contains
+- HateSpeech which given a csv of text will classify how much hate speech the text contains

 Both of these tools, and the website are Open Source.
 There are no paid for libraries used in any of this code.

 ![Face Search](https://github.com/djhmateer/osr4rights-tools/blob/main/src/OSR4Rights.Web/wwwroot/screenshots/overall.jpg?raw=true)

-Screenshot of the Face Search page showing upload, samples and sample output.
+Screenshot of the FaceSearch page showing upload, samples and sample output.

 ## Context